Reshma Shah, MD, MPH

 Assistant Professor of Pediatrics

-Dr. Reshma Shah is a board-certified pediatrician of UI Health and an assistant professor of pediatrics in the University of Illinois at Chicago College of Medicine.
+Dr. Reshma Shah is a board-certified developmental and behavioral pediatrician of UI Health and an assistant professor of pediatrics in the University of Illinois at Chicago, College of Medicine.

 She is a Fellow at the Institute for Health Research and Policy, where she is the principal investigator of a career development award from the National Institutes of Health.

-Dr. Shah conducts analyses that demonstrate significant income-related disparities in parenting practices and the negative influences on developmental outcomes among low-income families.
-She has experience in research design, survey techniques, and biostatistical methods to evaluate current primary care practices and barriers in optimizing medical home supports for children with special education needs.
+Dr. Shah has experience in research design, survey techniques, and applies quantitative and qualitative methods to evaluate current primary care practices and barriers in optimizing medical home supports with a particular focus on children with developmental and learning differences from low-income communities.

 She has received funding from the Maternal Child Health Bureau of the Society of Developmental and Behavioral Pediatrics, a pilot grant from the UIC Center for Clinical and Translational Science (UL1TR000050), a one-year fellowship from the UIC Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program, and a trainee award from the University of Chicago Institute for Clinical Medicine (UL1RR024999).